Frequently Asked Questions

 WHAT KIND OF PROGRAMS DO AALL ANNUAL MEETING ATTENDEES NEED?

-The list of must-have program topics will be featured in the official call for proposals (in October); proposals should align with these identified needs.
+The list of must-have program topics will be featured in the official call for proposals; Proposals should align with these identified needs.
 Please also explore AALL’s Body of Knowledge and current Strategic Directions.
 Talk with your colleagues, your friends, and individuals in your organization, firm, or institution.
 Review the call for proposals for some suggestions.

 Try the following as well: